Alfresco/docs-alfresco/ags/latest/using/smc/user-guide.md

 if a record has been classified as Top Secret, then:

 * User 1 (Top Secret clearance) - can see and work with the record
-* User 2 (Confidential clearance) - doesn't see the record in the File Plan
+* User 2 (Confidential clearance) - doesn't see the record in the {% include tooltip.html word="fileplan" text="File Plan" %}

 User 1 would see the following, whereas User 2 would only see the Unclassified file that has no classification label: